Table of Contents[Hide][Show]

 It’s important to keep your dog on a strict meal schedule with a high-quality diet.
 The schedule will allow you to become familiar with how long it takes your dog to digest meals.
 You’ll know when their body is ready to empty itself.
 A high-quality diet helps by moving food through the digestive tract more efficiently.

 Ask your vet for recommendations about the best diet for your pup.
-Talk about adding easy to digest food like pumpkin or cottage cheese or if high fiber food like carrots or frozen green beans would help.
+Talk about adding easy to digest food like pureed pumpkin or cottage cheese or if high fiber food like carrots or frozen green beans would help.

 Some veterinarians like to add white rice and chicken to a diet or prescribe prescription food.
 These products reduce the number of stools made by the body and allow the bowels to rest between meals.